PythonNut/evil-easymotion/README.md

 Basic Usage
 ===========

-To define easymotions for all motions that evil defines by default, add
+`evil-easymotion` comes with predefined easymotions for all basic motions that evil defines by default, and provides key bindings for these using the standard evil keys in the built-in keymap `evilem-map`.
+To make these available for use, bind this keymap to a prefix:

 ```emacs
 (evilem-default-keybindings "SPC")
 ```

-This binds all motions under the prefix `SPC` in `evil-motion-state-map`.
-This is not done by default for motions defined manually.
-You will need to supply the prefix.
+This binds all motions under the prefix <kbd>SPC</kbd> in `evil-motion-state-map`.
+Type <kbd>SPC</kbd><kbd>j</kbd> to give it a try.

-Or, if you prefer more granular control:
+For motions defined manually, you need to bind the keys yourself, for instance using `evilem-define`:

 ```emacs
 (evilem-define (kbd "SPC w") 'evil-forward-word-begin)
 ```

+(This is just an example; this functionality is already available by default.)

 You can always drop by [the wiki](https://github.com/PythonNut/evil-easymotion/wiki) for more tips.